openstreetmap/stateofthemap-2022/travel_grant_programme/index.md

 ## Supporting the Travel Grant Programme

-The travel grant program is funded through the State of the Map Sponsors.
+The travel grant programme is funded through the State of the Map Sponsors.